 OSSEC is an open-source, host-based intrusion detection system that performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting, and active response.
 It runs on most operating systems (OSs), including Linux, OpenBSD, and Mac OS X.

-The software was originally developed by Daniel Cid and has been under constant development since 2004.
-And OSSEC can be deployed either stand-alone or as a client/server architecture.
+Daniel Cid originally developed the software and it has been under constant development since 2004.
+OSSEC can be deployed either stand-alone or as a client/server architecture.